Enesoruc69/pokedexGuide/README.md

 # pokedexGuide

 #Features
+-Pokémon Information:

--Pokémon Information: Information about each Pokémon, such as its ID, strength, weight and element.
+-Information about each Pokémon, such as its ID, strength, weight and element.

 -Element Colors: Pokémon are colored according to their elements.